wostzone/hubapi-go/README.md

-# WoST Web Of Things Library & API
+# WoST Web Of Things Library

-This repository defines the API's and supporting library to connect to the WoST Hub and exchange information between Things and consumers.
-It contains the type definitions and client libraries to exchange messages via the hub as well as constructing a *Thing Description* document.
-This API aims to adhere to the [WoT Specfications](https://www.w3.org/WoT/).
+This repository provides a library with definitions and methods to connect to the WoST Hub and exchange information between Things and consumers.
+It contains the type definitions and methods for devices to publish 'Thing' information and for users to subscribe to updates.

 ## Project Status

 Status: The status of this library is Alpha.
 It is functional but breaking changes must be expected.

-This library provides the Golang implementation of the MQTT API of the WoST Hub.
-MQTT is the most direct method to talk to the Hub.
-There is no need for Golang developers to use HTTP or Websockets.

 This API repository is usable:
 - The hubconfig can be used to read configuration for use in plugins
-- The certsetup can be used to generate self signed certificates (see Hub's installation)
+- The certsetup can be used to manage self signed certificates (see Hub's installation)
-- The hubclient package can be used to create a MQTT client connection to the Hub and publish/subscribe messages
+- The hubclient package can be used to create a MQTT client connection to the Hub message bus and publish/subscribe messages
-- The td package can be used to construct a TD with properties, events and actions
+- The td package can be used to construct a WoT TD with properties, events and actions

 What is not yet functional:
-- The API for Thing and consumer provisioning.
 - signing of messages is under consideration.
 This needs a protocol definition to follow.
 Presumably using JWS
 - encryption of messages is under consideration.
 This needs a protocol definition to follow.
 Presumably using JWE
-- the generated TD is basic and might not yet conform to the standard
+- the generated TD is basic and might not conform to the WoT standard that is itself in flux (June 2021)
-- the methods in this API are preliminary and can still change
 - the client does not use the TD forms.
 This is under consideration.